 New Campaign Campaigns

 Hannaford: Join Milk with DignityAbout Milk with Dignity: Milk with Dignity was created by Migrant Justice, a human rights organization founded and led by immigrant farmworkers in Vermont.
 The program enlists the resources and market power of companies to improve labor and housing conditions on dairy farms.
 Companies pay a premium for milk from participating farms that agree to comply with standards in the Program’s Code of Conduct.
 For decades, low milk prices and industry consolidation have created downward economic pressure on dairy farms, leading to low wages and systemic rights abuses.
 Though conditions vary from farm to farm, the dairy industry relies on a primarily immigrant labor force working extremely long hours for low pay, in dangerous conditions, with few labor protections, and living in substandard housing.
 Milk with Dignity advances a systemic solution to a systemic problem by enlisting companies to require dignified labor and housing conditions from suppliers and to pay a premium to help raise wages and improve conditions.
 Participating companies commit to prioritize sourcing milk from farms that enroll in the program.
 Those farms, in turn, receive a premium from the company to reward and facilitate compliance.
 Migrant Justice provides comprehensive education to farmers and farmworkers on their rights and responsibilities under the Program.
 Compliance is monitored by an independent third party organization -- the Milk with Dignity Standards Council (MDSC) -- that staffs a 24-hour hotline and conducts annual audits.
 The MDSC works with farmers and workers to resolve complaints and achieve compliance with the Code of Conduct.
 The Milk with Dignity Program provides a unique and essential resource to farmers to improve labor and housing conditions and to raise industry standards.
 Premiums from participating companies cover worker bonuses, wage raises, new protective equipment, housing improvements, and other costs associated with compliance.
 The MDSC supports communication between employers and workers, creating a transparent and collaborative process.
 Ben & Jerry’s became the first company to join the Milk with Dignity Program by signing an agreement with Migrant Justice on October 3rd, 2017.
 The Program launched in 2018 and currently covers nearly 70 farms in Vermont and New York, totaling 100% of Ben & Jerry’s northeast dairy volume purchases.
 Over 250 farmworkers -- both immigrant and U.S.-born -- are protected by the Code of Conduct and have seen dramatic improvements in wages, scheduling, safety protections, and housing.
 Milk with Dignity is a “worker-driven social responsibility” (WSR) program.
 WSR starts with the premise that corporations must take responsibility for the labor conditions in their supply chains.
 And the only way to authentically and effectively ensure human rights is by following the lead of workers themselves, implementing worker-defined standards backed by strong enforcement mechanisms.
 Milk with Dignity is adapted from the globally-renowned Fair Food Program, a pioneering WSR initiative created by the Coalition of Immokalee Workers.
 Several supermarket brands owned by Ahold Delhaize have joined the Fair Food Program, committing to source their tomatoes in accordance with workers’ human rights.
-Hannaford now has the opportunity to take a similar step with the Milk with Dignity Program.4,577 of 5,000 SignaturesCreated by Enrique Balcazar
+Hannaford now has the opportunity to take a similar step with the Milk with Dignity Program.5,004 of 6,000 SignaturesCreated by Enrique Balcazar

 Ben & Jerry's: Stand Up For Farmworkers’ RightsIn the Vermont dairy industry, forty percent of dairy workers receive less than the VT minimum wage and twenty percent have their first wages withheld--this is wage theft.
 Thirty percent have to work seven or more hours without a break to eat, and the same number have had mostly preventable workplace injuries or illnesses.
 Many workers work 12-14 hour days without a day of rest, and significant numbers live in deplorable housing conditions.
 This is an unacceptable state of affairs for any supply chain, but it is particularly appalling to see this level of abuse in Ben and Jerry’s supply chain given the company's long standing commitment to social justice and corporate responsibility.
 The good news is we already know there is a solution that works and there are some farms that are demonstrating that dignified working conditions are possible.
 Migrant Justice is calling on Ben & Jerry's to create a worker-driven social responsibility program -- the Milk with Dignity Program -- fashioned after the globally acclaimed and highly effective Fair Food Program in Immokalee Florida.
 Many dairy farmers are also facing serious economic challenges and are in need of economic relief.
 The Milk with Dignity Program rewards those farms that have it right by having corporate participants pay more down the supply chain to both the farmer and the farmworker.
 We anticipate many farms to enthusiastically support this initiative.
 The Milk with Dignity program is in line with the mission of social responsibility on which Ben & Jerry’s has built its legacy, image, and financial success.
 Your customer base wants, and is already demanding, products that support dignified livelihoods for both farmworkers and farmers.
 The company has done this before for cows, consumers and the environment in its impressive work to eliminate RGBH from its supply chain.
 The company has done this for chickens with its commitment to cage-free eggs.
 Ben and Jerry's can do this for the workers facing inhumane workplace conditions while supplying the cream its company depends on.
 We urge Ben and Jerry's to sit at the table with VT dairy farmworkers to build a vibrant and much needed Milk with Dignity Program that respects workers leadership and ensures human rights in its dairy supply chain.2,767 of 3,000 SignaturesCreated by Enrique Balcazar